cpollet/docker-stream/README.md

 such file.

-The idea behind it is to be able to build complex processes while keeping each docker images involved as sinole as possible.
+The idea behind it is to be able to build complex processes while keeping each docker images involved as simple as possible.
 It is an attempt to apply the [single responsibility principle](https://en.m.wikipedia.org/wiki/Single_responsibility_principle) to docker images.